ozkary/data-engineering-mta-turnstile/Step3-Orchestration/README.md

-# Step 3 Data Orchestration
+# Step 3 Data Pipeline and Orchestration

 At this point of the project, we understand the source and structure of the data.
 We also have provisioned a Data Lake (DL) to store all the files that we need to download.
 We are ready to orchestrate a data pipeline that can enable us to process multiple files and save them to the DL using a compressed or parquet data format.
 Let’s first review some of these concepts.